 It had been over 20 years since Peter began dreaming of starting his own rice enterprise.
 Finally, Randall Organic Rice was launched.
 Financial conditions were still dubious; a small mill was built with the first bag being sold in mid-2011, 22 years after becoming organic.

-Our other goals include expanding the on-farm packing facility, build a straw bale education centre, and incorporate more renewable energy and permaculture systems and a place for a holiday for those who have not had one for a long time.
+Our other goals include; recruiting new farm managers, expanding the upgrade to our milling facility, a straw bale construction, and incorporating more renewable energy and permaculture systems.
+A creating a place for a relaxation, for those who have not had a holiday in a long time.

 Thank you for visiting our website and we are truly grateful for our wonderful customers.
 We love to hear from you and share the same values of wholesome natural food and environmental responsibility.